 • infertility;

-• obstruction of the connecting channel;
+• obstruction of the connecting canal;

 • injuries;

-• undescended testis.
+• undescended testicle.

 • how many testicles are in the scrotum;

-• How are the testicles located?
+• how are the testicles located?

 • testicle shapes;

-• echostructure of the study area;
+• echostructure of the area under study;

 • blood flow condition.